euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForFlutter/GettingStarted.md

 ### Requirements

-* Visual Studio Code  and Android Studio
+* Android 8.0+ (for Android SDK component) / API level 23 OR above / Android Studio with the Gradle Android Build System (Gradle) 4.1.3 or later
-* The Workspace ONE Flutter SDK  package from npm
+* Visual Studio Code
 * Android test device running Lollipop and above.
 * Intelligent Hub for Android from Google Playstore.
 * Whitelisted Release/Debug signing key as explained below should be used for signing the Flutter android application.